stepanataccolade/docsv2/sources/ci_configure.md

 ## Services

 Shippable offers a host of pre-installed services to make it easy to run your builds.
 In addition to these you can install other services also by using the `install` tag of `shippable.yml`.

 All the services are turned off by default and can be turned on by using the `services:` tag.
+Please note that the `services` tag only works if you are using the default image for your builds, or if you're pulling an official image from our [drydock repository on Docker Hub](https://hub.docker.com/u/drydock/).

 ### MongoDB